zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

     /**
      * Example on how to call DsnCopy copyCommon method.
-     * Copy method accepts a CopyParams object.
+     * Copy method accepts a DsnCopyInputData object.
      * <p>
      * This copy method allows the following copy operations:
      * <p>